ldtteam/MinecoloniesWiki/source/buildings/stonemason.md

 ### Note: The Stonemason's Hut cannot be built until you have a level 1 [Blacksmith's Hut](../../source/buildings/blacksmith) and have finished the research in the [University](../../source/buildings/university).
 <br>

-The Stonemason's Hut is where the Stonemason will craft 3x3 recipes made entirely out of cobblestone, stone, andesite, diorite, granite, quartz, purpur, nether bricks, prismarine, sandstones, and/or ores (no endstone or ingots).
+The Stonemason's Hut is where the Stonemason will craft 3x3 recipes made entirely out of cobblestone, stone, andesite, diorite, granite, quartz, purpur, nether bricks, prismarine, sandstones, and/or ores (no ingots).
 The Stonemason will only work when they receive a request from another worker and have the needed materials.
 You will also need to teach the Stonemason's Hut the recipes you want the Stonemason to craft.

 **Hint:** Upgrading the Stonemason's Hut lets you teach it more recipes.
 So: